Who Can Enter?

 1. Refunds

-Refunds are based on the date you notify us in writing (by email) of your cancellation.
+Refunds are based on the date and time you notify us in writing (via email).
 Refunds are processed to the original payment method.

-Refunds are normally processed within 10 working days.
+Refunds are typically processed within 10 working days.

 Timing of Cancellation and Refund Amount